masalinas/node-red-contrib-talib/README.md

 TA-Lib is a Technical Analysis Library for trading

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

-# New Features!

-  - Import a HTML file and watch it magically convert to Markdown
-  - Drag and drop images (requires your Dropbox account be linked)

 ### Installation
 TA-Lib RED was written for **Node.js 8.9+** and Node-RED v0.17.5+.
 It supports talib javascript API version v1.0.4+ from [TA-Lib](https://www.ta-lib.org/) library.
 _For more information check ofitial TA-Lib homepage: [TA-Lib](https://www.ta-lib.org/)